Sirivennela Seetharama Sastry: Style

 Seetharama Sastry's lyrics are known to have extreme optimistic value.
 Through his lyrics, he has time and again conveyed the essence of life by giving simple yet powerful examples and motivated people into living a happy, meaningful life irrespective of the hurdles one encounters.
 Some examples of this kind of song include "Aakasam Thakela" (Nuvvostanantey Nenoddantana, Prabhu Deva's directorial debut), "Entha Varaku" (Gamyam).
 Some of his songs also have rebellious tendencies, criticizing the shortcomings and social evils of society in songs like "Niggadeesi Adugu" (Gaayam), "Ardha Satabdhapu" (Sindhooram).
 He also wrote songs which have humour like "Vaareva Emi Face uu" (Money).

 He was often considered the most versatile Telugu film lyricist working because he has contributed lyrics for songs comprising all kinds of genres like duets, hero introduction, romantic, devotional, thought provoking, lighter vein.

 Other works

 Seetharama Sastry was a celebrity actor for "Subhagruha", a real estate firm.
 His interpretation of his Lyrics & Poetry has been published as a book named Sirivennela Tarangalu.

 Sitarama Sastry attended Loksatta Party on 3 March 2014 in a public event in Tirupati.
 In summer of 2014 along with singers Parthasaradhi (Parthu) and Sahithi, he toured many cities in United States presenting the concept behind the lyrics called "Sirivennela Antharangaalu".

-Death
+Personal life

+His son Raja is an actor and acted in Keka (2008) and other films.

 Seetharama Sastry died on 30 November 2021 at Krishna Institute of Medical Sciences, Secunderabad, Telangana due to lung cancer.
 On 24 November 2021, he was admitted to KIMS hospital with pneumonia and was put on ECMO (extracorporeal membrane oxygenation) treatment for supporting his lungs.